by KD Miller

 "You know darling," Catrina's voice drips with sugar, "if you don't like hearing my little speeches, then you should stay home and cook dinner.
 It would be nice to have food on the table when I come home at night."

 Frank just shakes his head and laughs.
-"This is exactly why I fell in love with you when you were nothing but my customer at the Denison Nursery.
+"This is exactly why I fell in love with you when you were nothing but my customer at the nursery.
 Placing orders for your father's store, while bossing me around at the same time!
 I love it."

 "Your four are the dirtiest bunch of ragamuffins I've ever laid eyes on."